themanyone/crap/README.md

 assignments.
 Those who dislike the feature do not have to use it, but it persists for the author's convenience.

-**Semicolons.** Added to every line, except the line above the indented code block (probably if, for or while).
-If that line needs a semicolon for some reason, just add it manually.
-Other lines that do not receive a semicolon are preprocessor statements like `#define`, `//comment`s, and lines that end with any of the characters ` <>;,."=*/&|^!`.
-Ending lines with one of those characters or a c99 `//comment` permits long statements to be broken up across multiple lines, without receiving unwanted semicolons.
-Trouble is, you'll have to manually add a semicolon after string literal assignments because they end with a `quote`.
+**Semicolons.** Not usually necessary!
+If some line needs a semicolon for some reason, just add it manually.
+Lines that may need manual editing of semicolons are preprocessor statements like `#define`, `//comment`s, and lines that end with any of the characters `
+<>;,."=*/&|^!`.
+Purposely ending lines with one of those characters or
+a c99 `//comment` permits long statements to be broken up across multiple lines, without receiving unwanted semicolons.
+Expect to manually add a semicolon after string literal assignments because they end with a `quote`.

 **Return.** Again, `crap` adds a final `return 0` only when `main` is used.
 In other words, please supply functions with `return` values.